AYJACKSON-ICS4U/introductory-arduino-assignment-s-s/README.md

 * Next week we want to be able to work on our board and be less dependant on other peoples boards before we continue with coding.

 ## November 8th 2017 - Log 2
+* Kahyaps and Ali merged into the group